JoeJGIV/itp/140 Character/README.md

 Next I tried to add in some delay modulation, but I ran out of space to make the patch stereo.
 This is my favorite code in the file, but I had to remove the modulation to make it stereo for the final version.

 ## Final Notes
-Overall this exercise was great, but I do wish my code was a little more unique, but following Nathaniel's example did help me to learn about adverbs and other functions?
-(I'm unsure of the term for flat, alltuples, clump).
+Overall this exercise was great, but I do wish my code was a little more unique, but following Nathaniel's example did help me to learn about adverbs and methods.
 I feel that the next, unlimited character patches I create will be able to be more in depth thanks to these new concepts that I will be asking you more about in class tomorrow.